LukeHur/LPTHW/exercise summaries.md

 ##LPTHW : 3
 ### Summary
 I learned how to do math with Python.
 Now I can use Python as calculator.
 It's very insteresting.

+#2017/02/23
+##LPTHW : 4
+### Summary
+I leared how to use "print".
+I also can use this for calculator.
+I will use this sometime.

+#2017/02/27
+##LPTHW : 5
+### Summary
+I learned about string.
+String was very usefull.
+I learned what string did and when it was useful.